Rising Damp Treatment

 The damp proofing professionals at Rentokil Property Care have the qualifications, training and experience to correctly diagnose your damp problem and develop an effective solution for damp proofing your walls.

-You can contact our expert team at Rentokil Property Care today on 0800 0121 437 or click the button below to book a damp survey today.
+You can contact our expert team at Rentokil Property Care today by clicking the button below to book a damp survey today.

 Find out more about Damp Treatment